Enome/blog/006_layers_in_expressjs/README.md

 function (request, response, next) {};
 ```

 In other frameworks you have controllers which live at the end of the request/response chain.
-Middleware in those frameworks is used to added or remove stuff from request or response before it reaches the controller.
+Middleware in those frameworks is used to add or remove stuff from request or response before it reaches the controller.
 Express.js doesn't have controllers it only has middleware.

 ## Control Flow